- Things to Know

 - Diagnosis & Prognosis

-- Tetanus facts
+- Tetanus Shots

-- Tetanus is frequently a fatal infectious disease.
+- Tetanus is frequently fatal infectious disease.

 - Tetanus is caused by a type of bacteria (Clostridium tetani).

 - The tetanus bacteria often enter the body through a puncture wound, which can be caused by nails, splinters, insect bites, burns, any skin break, and injection-drug sites.